brootware/PyRedactKit/README.md

 71.159.188.33
 ```

-To redact multiple files from a directory and place it in a new directory
+To redact multiple files from a directory and place them in a new directory

 ```bash
 poetry run pyredactkit dir_test -d redacted_dir